apache/spark/docs/apache-airflow/concepts/scheduler.rst

 - :ref:`config:scheduler__pool_metrics_interval`

-  How often (in seconds) should pool usage stats be sent to statsd (if statsd_on is enabled).
-This is a *relatively* expensive query to compute this, so this should be set to match the same period as your statsd roll-up period.
+  How often (in seconds) should pool usage stats be sent to StatsD (if statsd_on is enabled).
+This is a *relatively* expensive query to compute this, so this should be set to match the same period as your StatsD roll-up period.

 - :ref:`config:scheduler__orphaned_tasks_check_interval`